 Read review: Patagonia Linked Pack 18L

 Best for Budget-Minded

 REI Co-op Flash 18

-The only pack in this selection not explicitly designed for rock climbing is the REI Co-op Flash 18.
-This could be one reason why it's so much less expensive (for some reason gear marketed for life-threatening activities is always pricier).
-We chose to add the Flash to this review because it's a popular choice among many climbers we know.
-The reasons why are simple: it's light and cheap.
+The REI Co-op Flash 18 is one of two packs in this test not specifically designed for rock climbing.
+The other is the Patagonia Lightweight Black Hole Cinch 20L.
+This could be one reason why it's so much less expensive (for some reason, gear marketed for life-threatening pursuits is always pricier).
+We chose to keep the Flash to this review because of how often we see it out on the rock.
+There's no surprise that it's popular with climbers: it's light and cheap.
 For a lot of applications, it's also equally functional compared to the higher-priced options.
+This was our number one choice to throw into a bigger overnight pack for use in a lightweight summit push.
 The Flash's greatest weakness is durability.
-Its 140-denier nylon will get shredded rubbing over coarse rock.
+Its 140-denier nylon will quickly be destroyed if it comes into much contact with rough rock.
 For 40 bucks, however, it won't cost you too much to replace a bag destroyed by abrasion when climbing and hauling.

-Read full review: REI Co-op Flash 18
+Read review: REI Co-Op Flash 18

 Analysis and Test Results